ericdriggs/reportcard/README.md

 # Reportcard

-Test XML reporting publishing, aggregation and querying
+Purpose: Test XML database and service for reporting publishing, aggregation and querying

 TODO PROTOTYPE: